 On applying to the program students indicate whether they wish to enter the sociology track or the history track.
-These tracks share four core courses together in the first two semesters of full-time study, but increasingly diverge to emphasize different aspects of the study of science and technology, within the framework defined by the School's mission and resources.
+These tracks share four core courses together but increasingly diverge to emphasize different aspects of the study of science and technology, within the framework defined by the School's mission and resources.